Skip to Content

 • schedule_recurring MCP tool — pauses the current session and re-fires it every every seconds (60 s … 30 days), bounded by either until or max_runs.
 The required prompt supports {run} / {total} placeholders.

 • Schedule countdown widget — live, bus-driven Nd Nh / Nm Ns countdown rendered on next_call (schedule list/kanban/form) and resume_at (session form Schedule tab).
-Updates without a page reload as the cron worker advances times.
+Updates without a page reload as the cron advances times.

 • Session views — Schedule notebook tab on the session form, schedule + scheduled filters in the search, schedule_id column in the session list, and a Chain stat button that opens every session linked through previous_session_id.